1. 4 Introduction: Thoughts to Ponder

 N) Scientific explanations can be viewed as very useful approximations with predictive power rather than truths.
 The present ’laws’ of science are some of our very best approximations to generalisable truths at this particular point in our cultural history.
 These laws are no more certain than many explanations we have of many everyday events in our lives.

-O) There are conditions that we encounter where it is desirable to acknowledge our uncertainty of belief.
+O) There are many conditions that we encounter where it is desirable to acknowledge our uncertainty of belief.

 P) One of the most famous quotations in the English language concerning truth reads: ‘And you shall know the truth, and the truth shall make you free’.
 Freedom should not be so undervalued.